 Emerald gemstones range in color from blue-green to green.
 Greens are typically cool colors and, therefore, more flattering to women who look best in a cool color palette.
 However, some greens work for women whose color palette is warm, especially if the stones are set in gold-tone (warm) metal.

-I’ve put together outfits for both cool and warm palettes, each styled with an emerald TruFaux jewel.
+I’ve put together outfits for both cool and warm palettes, each styled with an emerald piece from TruFaux Jewels.
 The clothes are classics that you may have in your closet.
 One of my goals in providing styling tips is to inspire you to refresh your existing wardrobe with vintage costume jewelry.

 How to Wear It with a Cool Palette